-Net change in fund balances - total governmental funds \$ 2,157,518 The change in net position reported for governmental activities in the statement of activities is different because: Governmental funds report capital outlays as expenditures.
+The change in net position reported for governmental activities in the statement of activities is different because: Governmental funds report capital outlays as expenditures.
 However, in the statement of activities the cost of those assets is allocated over their estimated useful lives and reported as depreciation expense.
-This is the amount by which capital outlay (\$3,492,227) exceeded depreciation (\$359,179) in the current period.
-3,133,048 In both the government wide and fund financial statements, revenues from property tax levies are applied to finance the budget of a particular period.
+This is the amount by which capital outlay (\$5,133,638) exceeded depreciation (\$458,175) in the current period.
+In both the government wide and fund financial statements, revenues from property tax levies are applied to finance the budget of a particular period.
 Accounting for revenues from property tax accruals in the fund's statement differs from the accounting in the government wide statements in that the fund financial statements require the amounts to be "available".
-This amount reflects the application of both the application period and 00 500 "availability criteria".
-26,593 In the statement of activities, gains and losses (\$379,329) on disposal of capital assets are reported, where as, in the governmental funds, the proceeds (\$-0-) from the disposal of capital assets is reflected, regardless of whether a gain or loss is realized.
-(379,329) Expenses in the statement of activities that do not use current financial resources are not reported as expenses in the funds.
+This amount reflects the application of both the application period and "availability criteria".
+14,990 In the statement of activities, gains and losses (\$600) on disposal of capital assets are reported, where as, in the governmental funds, the proceeds (\$827) from the disposal statement of activities the cost of those assets is allocated over their estimated useful lives and reported as depreciation expense.
+This is the amount by which capital outlay (\$5,133,638) exceeded depreciation (\$458,175) in the current period.
+In both the government wide and fund financial statements, revenues from property tax levies are applied to finance the budget of a particular period.
+Accounting for revenues from property tax accruals in the fund's statement differs from the accounting in the government wide statements in that the fund financial statements require the amounts to be "available".
+This amount reflects the application of both the application period and "availability criteria".
+14,990 In the statement of activities, gains and losses (\$600) on disposal of capital assets are levies are applied to finance the budget of a particular period.
+Accounting for revenues from property tax accruals in the fund's statement differs from the accounting in the government wide statements in that the fund financial statements require the amounts to be "available".
+This amount reflects the application of both the application period and "availability criteria".
+14,990 In the statement of activities, gains and losses (\$600) on disposal of capital assets are In the statement of activities, gains and losses (\$600) on disposal of capital assets are · · · · · · · · · · · · · · · · · · · of capital assets is reflected, regardless of whether a gain or loss is realized.
+(1,427) Expenses in the statement of activities that do not use current financial resources are not reported as expenses in the funds.
 This adjustment is the reduction in pension expense related to the South Dakota Retirement System (SDRS) pension plan.
 In addition, changes in the pension related deferred outflows/inflows are direct components of pension liability (asset) and are not reflected in the governmental funds.
-61,465 The issuance of long-term debt is an other financing source in the fund statements but an increase in long-term liabilities on the government wide statements.
-(2,545,000) Payment of principal on long-term liabilities is an expenditure in the governmental funds, but the payment reduces long-term liabilities in the statement of net position.
-Repayments: Long-term debt \$ 332,742 Accretion of discount \$ (2,386) 330,356 Under the modified accrual basis of accounting used in governmental funds, expenditures are not recognized for transactions that are not normally paid with expendable available financial resources.
+(86,516) Payment of principal on long-term liabilities is an expenditure in the governmental funds, but the payment reduces long-term liabilities in the statement of net position.
+Repayments: Long-term debt \$ 325,376 Accretion of discount (2,386) Amortization of bond premium 3,348 326,338 Under the modified accrual basis of accounting used in governmental funds, expenditures are not recognized for transactions that are not normally paid with expendable available financial resources.
 In the statement of activities, however, which is presented on the accrual basis, expenses and liabilities are reported regardless of when financial resources are available.
-This adjustment is the net change in the following: Compensated absences (8,860) Total (8,860) Change in net position of governmental activities \$ 2,775,791
+This adjustment is the net change in the following: Compensated absences 28,498 Total 28,498 Change in net position of governmental activities \$\\ 2,280,715\$

-STATEMENT OF NET POSITION PROPRIETARY FUNDS JUNE 30, 2023
+STATEMENT OF NET POSITION PROPRIETARY FUNDS JUNE 30, 2024